International Longshoremen's Association: Secession of the West Coast locals

-The ILA Pacific Coast District was led by the radical left-winger Harry Bridges, who rebelled against Ryan's leadership during the 1934 West Coast longshore strike.
+The ILA Pacific Coast District was led by the left-leaning Harry Bridges, who rebelled against Ryan's leadership during the 1934 West Coast longshore strike.
 A network of union activists largely circumvented Ryan during the strike, first organizing the membership to reject the contract that Ryan had negotiated, then leading a strike over his objections.
 Bridges and other veterans of the strike replaced Ryan loyalists in union elections up and down the West Coast following the strike.

 Ryan never trusted Bridges, even though he was forced to make him an International officer in recognition of his de facto power on the West Coast.
 Ryan fired Bridges in 1936, however, after Bridges launched an East Coast speaking tour in support of the left-wing sailors' union, the National Maritime Union, with which Ryan had unfriendly relations.
 Bridges subsequently took all but three of the ILA's West Coast locals out of the ILA to form the International Longshore and Warehouse Union, which joined the Congress of Industrial Organizations shortly thereafter.